ubaldot/vim9-conversion-aid/README.md

 let s:a = 3
 ```

+* Variables defined at top-level scope with `let` will not be prepended with
+  `g:`,
+* It cannot recognize function local variables,
 * It won't fix string concatenation if `.` does not have a leading and a
   trailer white-space,
 * Functions with variables arguments won't be fixed,
 * It won't remove `eval`,
 * Lambda expressions will not be fixed,
 * Vim9 syntax/semantics updates and datatypes shall be handled manually.

-* But there is certainly more.
-If you find some, please open an issue or send
+... but there is certainly more.
+If you find some bugs, please open an issue
-  a PR.
+or send a PR.